top of page

 Meet Our Team

 Our leadership team, UDLC (University Democrats Leadership Committee), is elected every semester to best serve the interests of our growing organization.
-As we enter once more into a busy legislative session, UDLC is excited to get students engaged in local politics and voting like never before.
+As we enter once more into a busy Primary Season, UDLC is excited to get students engaged in local politics and voting like never before.

 Adit Headshot Close Up.jpg